Publish data, software, materials and methods in brief, citable articles.

 Data articles focus on research data collected throughout the research cycle.
 They enable researchers to easily share a brief, thorough description of their data, helping others discover and reuse the data and reproduce results.
 For a number of journals, researchers can co-submit their data article together with the original research article.

 Software articles describe significant software and/or code in full, including relevant post publication version updates.
 Software articles capture all metadata needed to help others apply the software in their own research and published online with the Software Infomation Dashboard.

-Materials and methods articles provide details of the methods developed and materials used during a research cycle.
+Materials and methods articles provide details of the methods and protocols developed and materials used during a research cycle.
 They recognize the time researchers spend customizing methods and creating original laboratory resources.
 For a number of journals, researchers can co-submit their methods and materials article together with the original research article.

 In a video article, authors have the ability to present their scientific findings through visual media.
 The video(s) provide the viewer with some, or all, of the elements supporting the research findings in a visual rather than written way